haquema/makers-javascript-fndamentals/challenges/06_weather_api.md

 You'll now if it works if (in order of important to less important):
   * The code above works and you get the correct weather data from `getWeatherData()`.
   * Your tests pass.
-  * You can break the class `WeatherApi` and your unit tests for `Weather` still pass.
+  * You can break the class `WeatherClient` and your unit tests for `Weather` still pass.

 ## Make it yours!